 - ¼ teaspoon ground ginger

-Preheat oven to 350 degrees F (175 degrees C).
-Grease and flour three 7x3 inch loaf pans.
+- Preheat oven to 350° F. Rub softened butter around the inside and flour three 7x3 inch loaf pans.

 Editor's Note: This post was originally published in October 2010.
 We've updated this perennial reader favorite for you.

 Would bake time be the same if I used the mini aluminum tins?